lilitao/lilitao.github.io/_posts/2018-08-10-Unit-Test-Introduction.markdown

    assertThat(result).contains("milk","book");
 }
 ```
-It is just plain java method with a test annotation on it.
+There is just plain java method in `JUnit`.

-It should have three standard parts, given, when, then, the given part prepares the precondition of the test, the when part call the method to be tested, and the then part just verifies if the result is as expected.
+It should have three standard parts, given, when, then.
+The given part prepares the precondition for the test, the when part call the method to be tested, and the then part just verifies whether the result is as expected.

-When used in project, the comments of given, when, then in the above example should not be added, for it is just for educating purpose.
+The method name should  express intention of busniess, telling other developer what the UT will testing.

 ## compare UT with other tests

 ### what does it mean by "unit" of a unit test

-1.  unit tests are low-level , focusing on a small functional point
+1.  unit tests are low-level , focusing on a small,single functional point
 2.  unit tests should completed by developer who are responsible for implement functionality
 3.  unit testes should run faster more than other kinds of tests , like : Service Tests , UI tests